gnosis/dx-contracts/README.md

 ## Set the Ether price and Feed expire date for development
 Some migrations allow you to specify some parameter so you can change some values at deploy time:
 * `ETH_USD_PRICE`: Allows to set the price of the ETH-USD oracle feed.
 Just for local ganache-cli.
 It's `500 USD/ETH` by default.
 * `FEED_EXPIRE_PERIOD_DAYS`: Allows to set the expiration date for the feed.
   It's `365 days` by default

 ## Set a different threshold for adding a new token and starting a new auction
-The migration that setup the DutchX contract is parametrized, so you can change the defalt value of the thresholds:
+The migration that setup the DutchX contract is parametrized, so you can change the default value of the thresholds:
-* `THRESHOLD_NEW_TOKEN_PAIR_USD`: Minimun USD worth of a token that the contract requires in order to add a new token pair in the DutchX.
+* `THRESHOLD_NEW_TOKEN_PAIR_USD`: Minimum USD worth of a token that the contract requires in order to add a new token pair in the DutchX.
 It's `10.000 USD` by default.
 * `THRESHOLD_AUCTION_START_USD`: Liquidity in USD required for the auction to start.
 It's `1.000 USD` by default.

 ## Run all tests
 ```bash
 yarn test -s
 ```